 You might be required to update your kernel configuration parameters.
 The kernel configuration parameters are set in /etc/sysctl.conf.
+See the Modifying kernel parameters (Linux) section of the DB2 Information Center.
 Refer to your operating system manual for information on setting and activating these parameters using the sysctl command.